Signs and Symptoms of Magnesium Deficiency

 Paying attention to common magnesium deficiency symptoms can help you avoid chronic health conditions.
 Magnesium deficiency, otherwise referred to as hypomagnesemia, is an overlooked problem for many Americans.
 Studies suggest that up to seventy-five percent of Americans aren’t getting the recommended magnesium intake, leading to chronic ailments and a decrease in overall wellness.

 Some people don’t recognize the magnesium deficiency side effects until their levels become dangerously low.
 While the cause of deficiency varies, the signs remain the same.
-Health problems that may be associated with a lack of magnesium include migraines, diabetes, osteoporosis and heart conditions, according to the NIH.
 It’s important to understand that, over time, the symptoms of magnesium deficiency can become worse.

 While we can help you identify whether you may have a magnesium deficiency, the only reliable way to know for sure is through a blood test.
 But, for people who experience the symptoms of magnesium deficiency detailed below, adding a magnesium supplement to their daily routine may help.